hanjingo/doc/interview.md

 `UNION`, `INTERSECT`, and `EXCEPT` are SQL set operations that combine results from two queries with the same number of columns and compatible data types. `UNION` returns the distinct union of both result sets (removes duplicates).

-#### What is a query in SQL?

-A query is a SQL statement used to retrieve, update, or manipulate data in a database.
-The most common type of query is a `SELECT` statement, which fetches data from one or more tables based on specified conditons.

-For more info, see: [DB Query](DB/query.md)

-#### What is a subquery?

-A subquery is a query nested within another query.
-It is often used in the `WHERE` clause to filter data based on the results of another query, making it easier to handle complex conditons.

-For more info, see: [DB Query](DB/query.md)

-#### How would you optimize a slow query?

-1. measure: reproduce the issue, capture timings, and run `EXPLAIN/EXPLAIN ANALYZE` to see teh plan, row estimates, and bottlenecks;
-2. fix fundamentals: ensure current statistics, right indexes;
-3. sargable predicates: avoid functions on columns, leading `%` wildcards, or expressions that prevent;
-4. Reduce data early with selective `WHERE` filters, fetch only needed columns (no `SELECT *`), and prefer `EXISTS` over `IN` for semi-joins;
-5. Tame row explosion by checking `JOIN` selectivity, deduplicating before joins, and pre-aggregating where helpful;
-6. Rewrite problematic patterns: split wide ORs into `UNION ALL`, replace correlated subqueries with joins, consider window functions carefully;
-7. For large sets, use keyset pagination (seek method) instead of `OFFSET`, and consider materialized views, caching, or partitioning for heavy, recurring analytics.

-For more info, see: [Database Best Practice#Optimization](DB/best_practice.md)

 #### What are the main types of SQL commands?

 SQL commands are broadly classified into: